ShaikMoinuddin98/Linkedin-Profile-Data-Extractor-Extension/README.md

 2. Install the dependencies:
     ```sh
-    npm install mysql express
+    npm install body-parser express sequelize
     ```

 3. Configure MySQL Database:
     - Ensure you have a MySQL database named `atg`.
-    - Update the Sequelize configuration in `server.js` if necessary:
+    - Update the Sequelize configuration in `index.js` if necessary:
       ```js
       const sequelize = new Sequelize('atg', 'root', 'yourpassword', {
           host: 'localhost',